SamSeabourn/trash-panda/README.md

 3. Enable "Developer mode"
 4. Load dist/ as an unpacked extension
 5. Visit any `.js` page and add `?line=3&column=10` or `:3:10` to the URL.

+# Todos
+- Progress bar
+- User facing messages for 'out of range', generic errors and completed
+- Custom theme support (V2 if I ever get around to it)